 Cons

 If you struggle to stay consistent with your vitamin regimen, Performance Lab can help by delivering a NutriGenesis Multi for Women shipment directly to your door.
 You’ll have the option to subscribe to 1-, 2-, or 4-month supplies, with a slight price break when you sign up for longer subscriptions.
+It’s still pricey, however, and earns 3 out of 5 for the value.

-It’s worth noting that the serving size is four capsules and each one-month supply comes with 120 capsules.
+It’s worth noting that the serving size is four capsules, and each one-month supply comes with 120 capsules.
 The recommended dosing is two capsules in the morning and two capsules in the afternoon.

 You may also like knowing NutriGenesis is suitable for vegans and is free from major allergens like soy, fish, shellfish, dairy, peanuts, tree nuts, and wheat.